Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Experiment

-\emph{Evidence of surface intersubband scattering}.
-We now turn to the RF susceptibility data.
-Fig.\ref{fig2}-d shows $C_{tot}(\mu)$ (blue dots) and $\sigma^{-1}(\mu)$ (red dots) deduced from admittance spectra in sample $S_A$ in the reversible regime.
-The DC capacitance (grey dots) has been reproduced for comparison of the two techniques.
-The good agreement, beside a small amplitude shift due to calibration issues, shows that compressibility is frequency independent, confirming our analysis of admittance spectra that dissipative effects mainly stem from finite conductivity and not from an intrinsic $\chi(f)$ dependence.
+We focus here on the sample $S_A$ which is the closest realization of an intrinsic CdHgTe/HgTe smooth THJ.
+Fig.\ref{fig2}-d shows $C_{tot}(\mu)$ (blue dots) and $\sigma^{-1}(\mu)$ (red dots) deduced from admittance spectra in the reversible regime.
+The DC capacitance (grey dots) has been reproduced for comparison.
+The good agreement, beside a small amplitude shift due to calibration, shows that compressibility is frequency-independent, confirming our analysis of admittance spectra that dissipative effects mainly stem from finite conductivity and not from an intrinsic $\chi(f)$ dependence.
 The resistivity exhibits a Dirac-like peak (DP) which is slightly shifted with respect to the capacitance dip, supporting our conjecture that the DP is nested in the $\Gamma_8$ band.
 The shape of the resistance reflects the electron-hole asymmetry of HgTe.
-We have plotted in Fig.\ref{fig2}-e the diffusion constant $\mathcal{D}(\mu)=\sigma/C_Q$ in sample $S_A$.
-We observe a minimum at $\mu\simeq -0.05\;\mathrm{eV}$ and a linear increase in the electron regime up to $\mu\simeq 0.3\;\mathrm{eV}$, corresponding to a constant mobility $\mu_{TSS}=2e\mathcal{D}/\mu\simeq12\;\mathrm{m^2V^{-1}s^{-1}}$.
-This large value is characteristic of massless Dirac fermions and comparable with values deduced from magneto-transport experiments [\onlinecite{Brune2014prx}].
-The function $\mathcal{D}(\mu)$ being a marker of the scattering mechanism, the linear dependence is indicative of a screened charge disorder [\onlinecite{Culcer2010prb}].
-Remarkably we see a drop of $\mathcal{D}(\mu)$ at $\mu\simeq0.3\;\mathrm{eV}$ giving rise to a well defined \emph{diffusion-constant peak}.
-This peak will be used below to define a boundary of the topological phase (MSS1 subband edge). $C_Q$ being monotonic in the same energy range, the peak in $\mathcal{D}(\mu)$ reflects the peak in $\sigma(\mu)$.
-Fig.\ref{fig4}-a is an extension of Fig.\ref{fig2}-d at the maximum gate voltage span, taking the upward voltage sweep of the hysteresis loops.
-It shows that the conductance peak evolves into a resistance plateau at large electric field.
+The diffusion constant $\mathcal{D}(\mu)=\sigma/C_Q$ in Fig.\ref{fig2}-e shows a minimum at $\mu\simeq -0.05\;\mathrm{eV}$ and a linear increase in the electron regime up to $\mu\simeq 0.3\;\mathrm{eV}$, corresponding to a constant mobility $\mu_{e}=2e\mathcal{D}/\mu\simeq12\;\mathrm{m^2V^{-1}s^{-1}}$.
+This large value is characteristic of massless Dirac fermions and is comparable with values deduced from magneto-transport experiments [\onlinecite{Brune2014prx}].
+The diffusion constant $\mathcal{D}(\mu)$ is a marker of the scattering mechanism, its linear dependence is indicative of a screened charge disorder [\onlinecite{Nomura2006prl,Culcer2010prb}].
+The most remarkable feature is a drop of $\mathcal{D}(\mu)$ at $\mu\simeq0.3\;\mathrm{eV}$.
+We attribute this \emph{scattering peak} to the onset of a new scattering channel for Dirac fermions when the surface Fermi energy $E_1=\mu-E_{DP}\simeq0.35\;\mathrm{eV}$ crosses the bottom of a massive subband [\onlinecite{Bastard1996}].

-The phenomenology is even richer in $S_B$ (Fig.\ref{fig4}-b) where we observe, besides the Dirac peak, \emph{two resistance peaks} in the electron regime (also seen in type-B Hall bars) and a faint one in the hole regime.
-In sample $S_A$ (Fig.\ref{fig4}-a) the resistance peak is accompanied by a bump in the capacitance, seen both in the RF (red dots) and DC (grey dots) data, reflecting the onset of a secondary carrier contribution.
-As mentioned above, compressibility features in sample $S_B$ are blurred by bulk carrier contributions and bumps are hardly visible.